-You can use the elastic scaling capability of AnalyticDB for PostgreSQL in Serverless mode to scale out compute nodes before expected peak hours such as Double 11 and then scale in compute nodes after the peak hours.
+You can use the elastic scaling capability of AnalyticDB for PostgreSQL in Serverless mode to scale out compute nodes before expected peak periods such as Double 11 and then scale in compute nodes after the peak hours.
 AnalyticDB for PostgreSQL is billed on an hourly basis based on the actual duration of resource use and compute node specifications.
 This way, you can minimize costs while ensuring the service performance.

 In Serverless mode, each compute node has a maximum storage capacity.
 Before you scale in compute nodes, make sure that the total amount of data does not exceed the maximum storage capacity of all the remaining compute nodes combined.
-For example, assume that each compute node provides 2 CPU cores, 8 GB of memory, and a maximum of 960 GB storage capacity.
+For example, assume that each compute node provides 2 cores, 8 GB memory, and a maximum of 960 GB storage capacity.
 If you want to scale in your instance to four compute nodes, the total amount of data cannot exceed 3,840 GB (960 GB × 4).